School Performance 2018 & OFSTED Links

 We are very proud of every child's achievements at Christ Church.
-We out perform national expectations at every level.
+We work hard and aim to try and out perform national expectations at every level.
 This page provides an explanation and summary of how our pupils perform against national and local measures.

 |EYFS||Total no pupils||% of pupils that achieved a “Good” Level of development across areas|